SouthernMethodistUniversity/git/docs/introgithub.md

-# How to use GitHub
+# How to use GitHub (DRAFT content needs complete update)
 **Hands on workshop, online**
 - In this 60 minute workshop, participants will be introduced to GitHub and how to access online repositories.